youthinfront/youthinfront-site/recent-student-protests-that-have-made-a-difference.md

 Cosmo's Hannah Smothers pointed out in a [recent article](https://www.cosmopolitan.com/politics/a18660180/teen-student-led-protests-america/):

->if you're surprised to see teenagers form a cohesive movement with an ambitious goal they're actively working toward, you haven't been paying close enough attention.
+>If you're surprised to see teenagers form a cohesive movement with an ambitious goal they're actively working toward, you haven't been paying close enough attention.

 She highlights 5 student-led protests that have created real change in this decade alone: